apache/nifi-minifi-cpp/README.md

 * Lua and development headers -- Required if Lua support is enabled
 * libgps-dev -- Required if building libGPS support
 * Zlib headers
+* perl -- Required for OpenSSL configuration
+* NASM -- Required for OpenSSL only on Windows

+**NOTE** On Windows if Strawberry Perl is used the `${StrawberryPerlRoot}\c\bin` directory should not be part of the %PATH% variable as Strawberry Perl's patch.exe will be found as the patch executable in the configure phase instead if the git patch executable.

 #### CentOS 7